Caring for Family Members

 The Spitex-Verband Baselland is a cantonal umbrella organization for the various non-profit home care organizations that provide ambulatory care and assistance to people in their own homes.
 They are commissioned by the municipalities with the task of providing care.
 This requires that the organizations accept all tasks falling under their purview and catchment area, regardless of the location or duration of the task.

-Information and advice on elderly, nursing and care facilities in the canton of Basel-Landschaft.
+Addresses and information on elderly, nursing and care facilities in the canton of Basel-Landschaft

 Pro Senectute beider Basel (Pro Senectute for Basel)

 Information and advice center of Pro Senectute beider Basel.
 The organization also provides services to help people of state retirement age live as independently as possible in their own homes.

 Swiss Red Cross

 Support in the form of counseling and services for elderly persons, families and the disabled.